BabatundeOnabajo/Interest-Rate-Watcher-Powered-by-Courier/README.md

 * People's Republic of China
 * Czech Republic
 * Denmark
-* Eurozone area (all countries in the economic region, e.g. France, Germany, Italy, and so on)
+* Eurozone area (all countries in the economic region, e.g. France, Germany, Italy, and so on) (various web extensions | various phone numbers)
 * Hungary
 * India
 * Israel